hashcloak/research/awesome universal snarks.md

 Discussion of security and efficiency:
 -   __[Proof of security,page 23](https://eprint.iacr.org/2014/580.pdf)__
-    \-construct circuits of extraction,then prove it with satisfied properties.
+    \ construct circuits of extraction,then prove it with satisfied properties.
        enhance efficiency by applying "universal succintness".